thinkjs/www.thinkjs.org/view/en/doc/2.0/index.md

 }
 ```

-We use ES6 featuer like `class`, `export`, `let` and ES7 feature link `async` and `await` in this example.
+Here, we've used ES6 features like `class`, `export`, `let` and ES7 features like `async/await` in this example.
 Database query and `Session` writing was all async action, but we write sync code to handle them with `async/await` feature.
 Last, it can run in Node.js environment stably after `Babel` compiling.

 #### Support multiple project structure and environment